michael-kricheldorf/flare-forecast.github.io-wiki/Manage-Files-on-S3-Using-Rclone.md

 access_key_id =
 secret_access_key =
 ```
-If you don't have `access_key_id` and `secret_access_key` for the S3 storage, you can leave them blank since they are not required for read-only access.
+**Note 1:** If you don't have `access_key_id` and `secret_access_key` for the S3 storage, you can leave them blank, since they are not required for read-only access.

+**Note 2:** Instead of `s3flare` used in this configuration file, you can choose any name for the S3 storage.
+You will use this name later to browse the files on the S3 storage.

 ### Method 2